Associate of Science

 - Public Health Administrators

-Public health and related careers have average salaries between $41,000 and $77,000.
-Employment of healthcare occupations is projected to grow 14 percent from 2018 to 2028, much faster than the average for all occupations, adding about 1.9 million new jobs.
-Healthcare occupations are projected to add more jobs than any of the other occupational groups.
+Overall employment of health education specialists and community health workers is projected to grow 17 percent from 2020 to 2030, much faster than the average for all occupations, adding about 1.9 million new jobs.
 This projected growth is mainly due to an aging population, leading to greater demand for healthcare services.

-The Public Health Degree is designed for transfer.
+The Public Health Degree is designed for transfer to a four-year college or university.
 CCM has articulation agreements for Public Health with the following universities:

 - William Paterson University